Spotlight on: Research in the Medical Field at Reed

 the norm to talk about

 your passions and discoveries.
-If you’re ready to look beyond the superficial, to seek the truth and discover unlimited possibilities, you’re ready for Reed.
+If you’re ready to look beyond the superficial, seek the truth, and discover unlimited possibilities, you’re ready for Reed.

 Asking questions is a social activity for Reedies.
 You’ll overhear heated debates about Plato in the Sports Center and get caught up in string theory in the Quad.
-Students don’t compartmentalize who they are from what they’re learning.
 Whoever you are (even if you’re still deciding who that is), you’ll find that the Honor Principle supports differences and creates respect within the Reed community.
-Reed is a humanizing place of infinite subsets where you have an opportunity to reinvent yourself continuously.
-You’ll find your tribe in the classroom, exploring Reed canyon, or hiking in the Cascade Mountains.
+Reed is a humanizing place of infinite subsets that offer you the opportunity to be yourself across all your interests.
+You’ll find your tribe in the classroom, exploring Reed Canyon, or hiking in the Cascade Mountains.

 Distinguished alumni include Wikipedia co-founder Larry Sanger ’91; neuroscientist Kenneth Koe ’45, inventor of Zoloft; environmental chemist and mountaineer Arlene Blum ’66; attorney William Hohengarten ’84, whose arguments persuaded the US Supreme Court to strike down Texas laws against sodomy; beat poet Gary Snyder ’51; best-selling author Barbara Ehrenreich ’63; and geneticist Pamela Ronald ’82, who developed a strain of drought-resistant rice.
 (Notable dropouts include Steve Jobs.)

 While there is a robust outdoor program, a recently renovated sports center, and a long tradition of club sports at Reed, there are no varsity athletic teams.
-The goal is to encourage a balance of mind and body.
 Campus social life is open to all, with no exclusive clubs or organizations; there are no fraternities or sororities at Reed.
-Some of our organizations include the Black and African Student Union, KRRC-FM (the campus radio station), a constantly growing comic book library, Students for a Democratic Society, Oh For Christ’s Sake (Christian organization), Chabad (Jewish cultural organization), The Creative Review, the Feminist Student Union, and the Bike Co-op.
+Some of our organizations include the Black and African Student Union, KRRC-FM (the campus radio station), a constantly growing comic book library, Oh For Christ’s Sake (Christian organization), Chabad (Jewish cultural organization), The Creative Review, the Feminist Student Union, and the Bike Co-op.

 Health and medicine at Reed